OspreyX/sense-js-engine/README.md

 This module evaluates code chunks in a subprocess.
 This keeps the main process's event loop relatively free, allowing it to receive interrupt events and emit output while code chunks are running.

-The code chunker is based on the [acorn](http://github.com/marijnh/acorn) parser.
+Its code chunker, a function that splits long strings of code into logical units such as statements and block comments, is based on the [acorn](http://github.com/marijnh/acorn) parser.

-You can install this engine locally using:
+You can install this engine locally using

 ```
 npm install sense-js-engine
 ```

-You can test it from the command line using,
+You can test it from the command line using

 ```
 grunt test